Doris Fitton: Career

-All told, The Independent Theatre staged more than 400 productions, including Sumner Locke Elliott's controversial Rusty Bugles, Max Afford's Lady in Danger and Gwen Meredith's Shout at the Thunder.

 Doris Fitton was usually producer and director, and frequently acted in productions as a leading lady, and in each of these roles she won praise from the critics.
+She appeared in the film The Stowaway.

-With Doris's failing health, the Independent closed in May 1977.
+With Doris's failing health, The Independent closed in May 1977.
 It was reopened in 1998, continuing its tradition as a training ground for young actors and playwrights.